 - The de facto relationship lasted at least two years

-- One party made substantial financial or non-financial contributions and serious injustice would result if the order to split property was not made
+- One party made substantial financial or non-financial contributions and serious injustice would result if the order to split property wasn’t made

 What does 'property of the relationship' include?

-Property includes all assets and debts held in joint or separate names and may include that which you acquired before or even after the relationship ends.
-This could include things like8:
+Property includes all assets and debts held in joint or separate names and may include things you acquired before or even after the relationship ends.
+This could include things like7:

 - The family home